AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - Control the display size of celestial bodies in the Solar System View, values greater than 0, use negative value to use viz default.
         Default value is -1 to use Vizard default value.
+    * - ``showMissionTime``
+      - int
+      - flag to show the mission time instead of the simulation time.
+Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true